 5. Grill and Bar Areas: Cooking outdoors is a central part to most homeowners outdoor patio spaces.
 A well-designed outdoor area is going to make grilling fun and expand your options.
 For example, you don’t just have to integrate a grill with a table.
 You can also include a bar with stools, fire place or smoker and even add an outdoor fridge or cooler for ice.
 There are so many choices to create your outdoor cooking and entertaining space.

-6. Pergolas, Awnings, Patio Umbrellas and Fans: Using a pergola in your outdoor patio space defines an outdoor area whether for dining, entertaining or to just relax while still allowing you to be under the open sky providing a shade from the sun.
+Using a pergola or canopy in your outdoor patio space defines an outdoor area whether for dining, entertaining or to just relax while still allowing you to be under the open sky providing a shade from the sun.
 Commercial Outdoor Fans also provide protection from insects as well as a cooling element so you can enjoy your space.

 8. Incorporate a tranquil Water feature and Raised Garden area in you outdoor patio space.
 The possibilities are endless.
 Give our office a call today to setup a free consultation and estimate 860-228-3915.